-Seating for Proper Posture
+Seating for Proper Posture:

-- Desk large enough for both arms to rest on it. - Arms should rest without hiking of the shoulders. - Feet should be flat on the floor or supporting surface. - Chair should support the lower back; table should be 2 3" above bent elbow. - Ensure the student pulls their chair all the way up their desk. - Ensure the student is seated in the middle of the chair, with their back against the backrest.
+- Desk large enough for both arms to rest on it - Arms should rest without lifting of the shoulders - Feet should be flat on the floor or supporting surface (such as a step stool).
+Hips should be at a 90-degree angle. - Chair should support the lower back; table should be 2 3 " above bent elbow - Help the child push their chair all the way up their table - Ensure the child is seated in the middle of the chair, with their back against the backrest.

-Strategies for Proper Posture
+Strategies for Proper Posture:

-Use non-skid material in students' chairs.

-Some students slip out of plastic, moulded chairs.
-Place a piece of non-skid material, such as DycemTM or rubberized shelf liner, in the seat to help the student sit upright.

-Give students a foot stool for more stability.

-A foot stool gives students proper position and more steadiness in their chairs for performing school tasks.
+- Use non-skid material in students' chairs.
+Some children slip out of plastic, moulded chairs.
+Place a piece of non-skid material, such as Dycem[TM] or rubberized shelf liner, in the seat to help the student sit upright. - Give students a foot stool for more stability.
+A foot stool gives children proper position and more steadiness in their chairs for performing school tasks.
 Place a stool, Ethafoam (solid foam), inverted bin or wooden foot stool under their desk for their feet to rest on.
 When choosing a foot stool height, ensure that the knees remain bent at 90 degrees and allow enough space for leg clearance under the desk.

-Sit Up and Stomp (Learning Without Tears).
+Sit Up and Stomp (Learning Without Tears)